The Master Gardener Program

 Master Gardeners are an important aspect of the Texas A&M AgriLife Extension home horticulture program in Dallas County They are members of the local community who take an active interest in their lawns, trees, shrubs, flowers and gardens.
 They are enthusiastic, willing to learn and to help others, and able to communicate with diverse groups of people.
 What really sets Master Gardeners apart from other home gardeners is their special training in horticulture.
 In exchange for their training, persons who become Master Gardeners contribute time as volunteers, working through their Extension office to provide horticultural-related information to their communities.
-Master Gardeners complete 72 hours of intensive training and a year-long internship in order to offer research-based horticultural information and advice to the Central Texas community.
+Master Gardeners complete 72 hours of intensive training and a year-long internship in order to offer research-based horticultural information and advice to the Dallas County community.
 They provide research based information through a variety of educational methods including, Community Projects, Community Outreach, Speakers Bureau, School and Community Gardens and staffing of our Research, Education and Demonstration Gardens.

 To be accepted into the program, you must fill out an application, submit to a background check, and attend a mandatory orientation meeting on Monday, January 8, 10 am – 1 pm.
 In addition to the 72 hours of class time, you must contribute a minimum of 72 hours of approved volunteer work on Dallas County Master Gardener approved projects prior to November 30 of the year of the training.
 After that first year, you are required to contribute a minimum of 30 approved volunteer hours and 6 hours of continuing education each year to remain a Certified Master Gardener.